 The site uses a transparent header on the sub pages, minus the blog, to keep a consistent feel and uses an on page sub navigation to keep the primary navigation clean and simple.

 Afflink uses a split header to make it easy to find their phone number and log-in, which is a key part of their user experience.

 Their trust bar is appealing and eye grabbing as well.
 By adding the orange section with the arrow pointing to the right, they changed what could be a throw away section to one that demands your attention.

 The case studies section is simple at the top level, but well executed providing you with the information you want to learn more.
 The inner page of the case studies is well done and showcase the impact they had for their customers.

 Habitat for Humanity Greater San Francisco has the best slider in terms of styling and usability I've seen.
 It's clear from the outset what each slide is going to tell you and provides a link to click for the information you want.

 Mote has some amazing images on it.
 This is great because it's what is going to make you want to support an aquarium.
 Images speak louder than words in this case.

 Aside from that, their website is huge.
 It has a ton of pages, which is why having that search bar in the navigation is essential.

-Hot Springs Pools & Spas has a large header to accomodate their large logo, but it isn't a waste of space.
-Having the whitespace above the primary navigation directs the visitors eye to the phone numbers and account information in the top right, which is where the money is.
+Hot Springs Pools & Spas has a large header to accommodate their large logo, but it isn't a waste of space.
+Having the whitespace above the primary navigation directs the visitors' eye to the phone numbers and account information in the top right, which is where the money is.

-Window World has a nifty interactive graphic on their homepage to send you to the right page for siding, windows, doors, and gutters which is fun and interactive, but it also showcases their services at a glance.
+Window World has a nifty interactive graphic on their homepage to send you to the right page for siding, windows, doors, and gutters which is fun and interactive.
+It also showcases their services at a glance.